How can I get a VAT exemption? What kind of document is needed?

 The average price that our participants have paid in different visit programs is 181 euros/day.
 More information can be found on our Compare prices -page.
 By having a look at our example study visit, you will also get an idea of the costs.
 Finally, you can also simulate a customized visit program and estimate the costs using our Study Tour Cost Calculator.

 What if I get sick and cannot travel?

 You can substitute someone else from the same organization by sending us a notification ASAP.
-Alternatively, You can get a 100% voucher to attend any other VisitEDUfinn’s events or visit programs later.
+Alternatively, you can get a 100% voucher to attend any other VisitEDUfinn’s events or visit programs later.
 However, we recommend that you get insurance to cover the possible loss of plane tickets, accommodation, and our fees.

 What if the COVID-19 situation gets worse in my country and I cannot travel?

 You can always postpone your visit for no extra charge or use the paid amount for another visit program or event.
-We will refund the paid amounts if the Finnish authorities, at the moment of your cancellation, don’t allow the entrance or require quarantine in addition to the negative COVID-19 test.
+We will refund the paid amounts if the Finnish authorities, at the moment of your cancellation, don’t allow entry or require quarantine in addition to the negative COVID-19 test.

 I need a visa to travel to Finland.
 Could you write me an invitation letter?

 VisitEDUfinn will write invitation letters only after the full payment.
 In case the participant cannot get a visa and sends evidence about the rejected visa application, VisitEDUfinn will refund the paid amount.
 However, 100 euros (excl.
 VAT) will be deducted as an administrative fee.